Top 10 To Do list

 Lounge away a day on the beach.
 It’ll calm you down.
 Just you, a book, a towel, a drink in a beach pavilion.
 Let the dog take you for a walk, for a change.
 Got your horse with you today?
 Gallop away over the beaches.
 There’s a time and place for everything, so please check the noticeboards at the beach access point for when your animal can come.

 When you drive into Zeeland, you might arrive over one of the Delta Works.
 Our answer to the 1953 surge flood disaster was to build this chain of dams and sluices.
 The best known, the Oosterschelde barrier, is renowned far beyond our shores for its pillars and sluice gates.
-You can climb a pillar and go inside the barrier.
 Less dominant, more serene somehow, is the Brouwersdam.
 Especially popular among water sport lovers, it has the double whammy of adventure on both the North Sea side and the Grevelingenmeer lake.

 Thanks to our rich past, Zeeland has many historical towns.
 At the time of the Dutch East India Company (VOC), Middelburg was its largest chamber, outside the VOC chamber of Amsterdam.
 The stately warehouses on the quays of Middelburg are there still.
 Other towns with monumental buildings evocative of our trading past include Veere and Zierikzee.
 Not VOC, but just as rich in history is a walk over the town walls of Hulst which provided protection in the Eighty Years War.